TABLE OF CONTENTS

 Step 10: Enjoy

 Once you’ve grown your plant to its maturity, you can reap the fruits of your labor.
 Growing your own cannabis allows you to control every aspect of the process.
 You can smoke or vape your cannabis.
 You can also create a range of edibles, concentrates, and topicals using your home-grown buds.

 Online Cannabis Training

 Want to learn how to grow your favorite strain?
 Enroll in CTU’s online cannabis training program.
-Our curriculum teaches you the basics of starting up your garden.
 Even if you're on a tight budget, cannabis gardens can be affordable.
 We give you cost-cutting tips to grow cannabis in any-sized space!